pbossman/rtpsugmembers.github.io/README.md

     ![Console](https://github.com/RTPSUGMembers/rtpsugmembers.github.io/blob/master/assets/images/readme/branch1.PNG)

     - Once you have switched branches you should see the message about the most recent commit you made.
-You can also click into the _members folder and see the file we added.
+You can also click into the _members folder and see the files we added.
 Assuming everything is good we will move to the next step.

-9. In order for our Github Page to update our changes need to be a part of the Master Branch.
-We will do that by creating a Pull Request.
-This Pulls our changes from 'AddMember' into 'Master'.
+9. In order for our Github Page to update our changes need them to be a part of the Master Branch.
+We will merge our branch with master by first submittein a pull request this pulls our changes from 'AddMember' into 'Master'.

     - Click the 'Pull requests' tab toward the top, then select the green 'New pull request' button.